Line 2 (O-Train): Stage 2 expansion

+On May 3, 2020, the line was shut down for the expansion project.
+The project was originally expected to be complete by September 2022 but was delayed several times.
+On May 26, 2023, the Light Rail Transit Sub-Committee received an update on the progress of construction for Lines 2 and 4, noting that construction was going well and that handover of the system to the city was expected in approximately the first or second week of October 2023, though that was subject to shifting earlier or later pending the results of operational testing across both lines.
+Michael Morgan, the director of rail construction, reaffirmed that all signs were pointing to Lines 2 and 4 beginning revenue service by the end of 2023 and stated that Line 4 would likely be the first of the two branches to open to the public.
+It was also revealed that, due to lessons learned from the launch of the Confederation Line in late 2019, parallel bus service would be retained across both lines through the end of the first winter they were in operation, so as to mitigate unforeseen disruptions caused by any remaining unexpected events related to the construction.
+Final testing of the line began in October 2024, with successful completion of trial running by October 31.

+The line reopened on January 6, 2025, beginning with a 5-day service week, which expanded to a 6-day service week on January 25; and expanded to 7-day service on March 16.

-Further extensions
+Future extensions

 Extending the Trillium Line across the Ottawa River into Gatineau across the Chief William Commanda Bridge had been proposed as early as the original pilot project proposal.
 The city's certificate of fitness for the Trillium Line, issued by the Canadian Transportation Authority in 2001, indicates that it operates between the provinces of Ontario and Quebec, despite the line never having actually operated across the river.
 The city even considered converting the rail bridge into a pedestrian crossing at one point.
 When the city announced the contract awards for Stage 2, it also presented a map of the O-Train network that included proposed extensions that would be a part of a Stage 3 phase, including extensions to Kanata, Barrhaven, and Gatineau.
 On September 24, 2019, the cities of Ottawa and Gatineau jointly announced that they no longer intended to use the Chief William Commanda Bridge for any kind of rail connection, citing capacity concerns at Bayview station.
-Despite the announcement, the future of the bridge remains uncertain since city staff later indicated that the bridge is still in the city's long term transit plans, though it could be converted for use as a pedestrian bridge in the interim.
-More on the future of the bridge as a rail link will be announced in the second quarter of 2020 when the city of Gatineau will present the results of a long-term transit study.
+The bridge was later opened in September 2023 as a multi-use pedestrian pathway.